 Cover Artist, Passive Ability, Level 6

 The gunman’s training has taught them to make the most of cover.
-They are no longer hindered by partial cover and gain 1d4 to maintaining Stealth rolls.
+They gain 1d4 to defender rolls while behind cover.

 High Ground, Passive Ability, Level 7